varuns1007/HighwaySimulation_DeepQLearning/readme.md

 ---

-> 📌 This assignment demonstrates how tuning hyperparameters and updating strategies significantly influence learning in reinforcement learning agents.
+> 📌 This project demonstrates how tuning hyperparameters and updating strategies significantly influence learning in reinforcement learning agents.
 Both Q-Learning and DQN showed strengths in different areas.
 Combining best practices from both yielded improved and stable driving behaviors.